 When to train your cannabis plants

-When does a grower need to begin training their plant?
-Is it during the rooting, vegetative, or flowering phase?
-The answer depends on what the end goal is.
-If it's to keep mother plants healthy and in a position where they can produce vital clones, the plants will need constant training.
-If you want to ensure the plants stay short throughout the flowering phase, train during the vegetative phase.
+You may wonder if it's best to train during the rooting, vegetative, or flowering phase.
+The answer depends on what your end goal is.
+If it's to keep mother plants healthy and in a position where they can produce clones, the plants will need constant training.
+If you want to ensure plants stay short throughout the flowering phase, train during the vegetative phase.
 If you're trying to redirect a cannabis plant's energy from many growth sites to a few, the first couple weeks of flowering are the time to train.

-Unless you plan on growing plants like a Christmas tree, your crop will need some extent of training.
-Decide what your goals are — whether it's shortening the vegetative period, getting larger colas, getting an even canopy, or other considerations — and apply the techniques that will ensure you achieve those goals.
-You'll likely find out you need to perform more than one training technique for optimal results.
+Unless you plan on growing a huge bushy plant that looks like a Christmas tree, your crop will need some amount of training.
+Decide what your goals are — whether it's shortening the vegetative period, producing larger colas, getting an even canopy, or something else — and apply the appropriate techniques to achieve those goals.
+You'll likely find you need to perform more than one training method for optimal results.

-If you are growing indoors, you're going to need to control each phase by controlling the amount of light available to your plant.
-If you are limited to only one outdoor season with restricted plant counts and want to make sure of a bountiful harvest, you may want to train your cannabis plants indoors and place them outside during the summer solstice.
+For indoor plants, you need to manage each growth phase by controlling the amount of light available.
+If you are limited to only one outdoor season with restricted plant counts and want to ensure a bountiful harvest, train your cannabis plants indoors and place them outside during the summer solstice.

-Unless your cannabis plants are autoflowering, they will stay in the vegetative stage, not producing colas, as long as you keep more than 16 hours of light on them.
-Doing so will allow you to start rooting a clone indoors and train it to be whatever height you'd like prior to placing it outdoors and letting the natural sun cycle take over.
+Unless your cannabis plants are from autoflowering cannabis seeds, they will stay in the vegetative phase, not producing colas, as long as they get more than 16 hours of light every 24-hour cycle.
+Keeping your plant in the vegetative stage will allow you to start rooting a clone indoors and train it to be whatever height you'd like prior to placing it outdoors and letting the natural sun cycle take over.

-For example, if you start growing a plant indoors during April or May in the Northern Hemisphere, your plant could be as tall as 10 feet, or 3 meters, by the time you place it outdoors to start flowering.
-By the time you harvest the plant, it could be well over 15 feet, or 4.6 meters, and produce many more flowers than a plant introduced to the sun at 3 feet, or 0.91 meters, in height.
+For example, if you start growing a plant indoors during April or May in the Northern Hemisphere, your plant could be as tall as 10 feet (3 meters) by the time you place it outdoors to start flowering.
+By the time you harvest the plant, it could be well over 15 feet tall ( 4.6 meters) and produce many more flowers than a plant introduced to the sun at 3 feet (0.91 meters).

 The light deprivation (aka light dep) technique can also be used to force plants to flower in a greenhouse setting by reducing the amount of naturally available light.
 Using light dep techniques on varieties with short flower cycles allows cultivators to get the most out of the outdoor sunlight without overextending the vegetative cycle.
 You can also extend natural flowering cycles using supplemental lighting in areas with long winters to ensure your plants have enough light to flower and aren't exposed to extremely cold temperatures.